Types of Striped Caterpillars with Pictures – Identification Guide

 The pink spotted hawkmoth larva is best described as a large black or dark brown caterpillar with pinkish or orange-brown stripes.
 This dark, striped caterpillar has conspicuous eyespot markings along its sides set in a broad pale creamy-pink band.
 In addition, two thin darker orange-pink bands go along its back.

 The sizable black or dark brown striped caterpillar grows up to 3.14” (80 mm) long.
-Its dark body, dusty orange stripes, and huge size make it easy to identify in landscapes.
+Its dark smooth body, dusty orange stripes, and huge size make it easy to identify in landscapes.
 It is often found defoliating sweet potato plants.

 Yellownecked caterpillar (Datana ministra)